Oba Hills Forest Reserve

 Oba Hills National Park is a forest reserve and national park in Iwo, Osun State, Nigeria.
 An enclave surrounded by three hills with a valley running in between, it covers about 52 square kilometres (20 sq mi) of hilly terrain with deep gorges.
 It has a large teak plantation on its western side, covering about 12% of its total area.
 Beyond the hills, only coppices are left on the over-exploited plantation.

 According to an IUCN report from 2003, about 12% of the reserve has been planted with teak.
 Some chimpanzee sightings have been reported in the reserve.
 In 1999, a dead chimpanzee was sold in a local market.
 A 2009 report said that almost all the reserves had been converted to plantations and farms, with only two gullies remaining forest-covered.
 It is now believed that chimpanzees are nearly extinct in the reserve.

-It is located 253 metres above sea level.
+It is located 253 metre above sea level.
 The forest ecosystem supports the survival and conservation of several endangered and endemic species.
 The reserve plays a role in maintaining the ecological balance of the region, helping to regulate the local climate, control soil erosion, and preserve water resources as a natural watershed.